ammahmoudi/ammahmoudi.github.io/_projects/Water-Treatment-Plant.md

 3. **Display Samples**: The top few rows of the dataset are displayed using `water_data.head()`.
 This shows how the data looks.

 4. **Data Summary**: A concise summary of the dataframe is printed using `water_data.info()`.
 It provides information about non-null counts and data types for each column.
 {% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Water-Treatment-Plant/main/input_sed-e.png" alt="input-sed vs sed-e" class="img-fluid rounded z-depth-1" zoomable=true %}

 5. **Data Visualization**:
-    - Histograms: Histograms are created using `sns.histplot()` to visualize the distribution of features like `PH-E`, `SSV-E`, and `SED-E`¹[1].
+    - Histograms: Histograms are created using `sns.histplot()` to visualize the distribution of features like `PH-E`, `SSV-E`, and `SED-E`.
     - Bar Plots: Bar plots are used to show relationships between features like `PH-E` and class labels.
-    - Correlation Matrix: A heatmap displays correlations between features extracted from primary and secondary settlers²[2].
+    - Correlation Matrix: A heatmap displays correlations between features extracted from primary and secondary settlers.
-    - Scatter Plots: Scatter plots show relationships between features like `PH-P` and `PH-D`³[3].
+    - Scatter Plots: Scatter plots show relationships between features like `PH-P` and `PH-D`.
 {% include figure.html path="https://raw.githubusercontent.com/ammahmoudi/Water-Treatment-Plant/main/cmatrix.png" alt="corelation matrix" class="img-fluid rounded z-depth-1" zoomable=true %}

 6. **Data Preprocessing**: